reemahmed11/PRODIGY_ML_04/README.md

 - **Dataset Description:** The dataset includes images of 10 different hand gestures, captured by the Leap Motion sensor.
 - **Dataset Organization:** Images are organized by subject and gesture type.
 - **Dataset Source:** The dataset is available on Kaggle.
-You can access and download it [here]([https://www.kaggle.com/datasets/username/leap-motion-hand-gestures](https://www.kaggle.com/datasets/gti-upm/leapgestrecog).
+You can access and download it from here ([https://www.kaggle.com/datasets/username/leap-motion-hand-gestures](https://www.kaggle.com/datasets/gti-upm/leapgestrecog).

 ## CNN Model Implementation